viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 ##### Activating the Foam Dart Launcher

-1. Make sure your foam dart launcher is loaded and ready to go
+1. Make sure your foam dart launcher is loaded and ready to go.
 2. When you are ready, navigate to the Viam app -> **CONTROL** tab -> board component and set the **IN** pin (pin 37 in our example) to high to activate.

 You can see the demo video of it in action here: